What does a Commercial Roofer do?

 - Obtain a high school diploma or equivalent.

-- Complete an apprenticeship under a skilled roofer.
+- Complete an apprenticeship or on-the-job training.

 How long does it take to become a Commercial Roofer?